debpal/BharatFinTrack/README.md

 ## License

-`BharatFinTrack` is released under the MIT License.
+The package is released under the MIT License.